anvitasuresh/cse15l-lab-reports/lab1-report.md

-(*My computer already had VS Code installed on it from a previous CS course, so the the steps to install it are not below)
+(*My computer already had VS Code installed on it from a previous CS course, so the the steps to install it are not detailed below)

 Welcome new CSE 15L students (and future Anvita :))!
 The blog post below will be detailing a series of steps that describe how to do the following: connect to a remote server and use various commands.